YOGA

 Although vinyasa yoga is known for working with flow and rhythm by linking series of postures together with conscious breath and movement, it is intended to be an unrushed practice that can be both vigorous and challenging or restorative and gentle.
 Vinyasa classes also tend to work with sequences that open and strengthen the body in a balanced way by working through a variety of āsana families instead of focusing on only one specific area of the body.

-My love for practicing and teaching vinyasa yoga stems not only from the way that it offers balance by being able to meet our ever-changing needs across mind-body-heart-soul, but also for the way that it teaches us to be in the practice of presence through the transition of postures, which inevitably translates over into practice throughout our days.
-Vinyasa yoga teaches us to be in the practice of presence within every moment of our experience, whether effortful or easeful, helping us to see that everything is transition, and that everything is transient.
+My love for practicing and teaching vinyasa yoga stems not only from the way that it offers balance by being able to meet our ever-changing needs across mind, body, heart and soul, but also for the way that it teaches us to be in the practice of presence through the transition of postures, which inevitably translates over into practice throughout our days.
+Vinyasa yoga teaches us to be in the practice of presence within every moment of our experience, whether that be a moment of effort or ease, helping us to see that everything is transition, and that everything is transient.
 With that understanding, we arrive more fully into our lives.
 Finally, as a practice that works with both vigour and gentleness, vinyasa yoga teaches us that effort and ease are sustainable only through the intrinsic connection of one with the other.
 In these ways, vinyasa yoga is a practice that I see as having immense value for tending to our well-being both on and off the mat.